Skip to Main Content

 United Kingdom Law

 The United Kingdom of Great Britain and Northern Ireland is the collective name for four countries, England, Wales, Scotland and Northern Ireland, which have been united under a single Parliament through a series of Acts of Union.
-The United Kingdom has recently undergone a period of devolution with the creation of the Northern Ireland Assembly, the Scottish Parliament and the National Assembly for Wales (see separate tabs for information on these specific jurisdictions).
+The United Kingdom underwent a period of devolution with the creation of the Northern Ireland Assembly, the Scottish Parliament and the National Assembly for Wales (see separate tabs for information on these specific jurisdictions).

 The United Kingdom is a constitutional monarchy (a government that is established under a constitution but retains a monarch as the head of state).
 The duties, functions and powers of the monarch are conscribed by convention.
 The constitution does not exist in a single written document but consists of statute law, case law and parliamentary conventions.